der-programmer1/Arduino_Led_Programming/README.md

 # Arduino_Led_Programming
-Here, you can fing interesting Arduino Code for LED's
+Here, you can find interesting Arduino Code for LED's